Betty Fold History

 The stepped hull of a planing boat at speed was well known and understood.
 Once a three stepped twin pontoon design was used, Oscar was able to break free of the surface and eventually perform a series of longer hops.
 He was the first to take off from water in the UK in November 1911.
 He was only taxiing south out of Bowness Bay when he felt able to lift clear of the water's sticton.
 Unfortunately his inexperience of handling aircraft resulted in a wing tip catching the water and him crashing.
 This left the water clear for Captain Wakefield's pilot to take off and alight later that same day from a body of water.

-Later on he worked for Shorts, Rochester, designing flying boats and sea planes, as well as prospecting in the Coniston Fells for copper and other minerals.
+Between 1918 and 1925 he worked for Shorts, Rochester, designing flying boats and sea planes, as well as prospecting in the Coniston Fells for copper and other minerals.
 He sank a fair bit of his own money in opening up a level above Levers Water with John (Willie) Shaw in charge of the mining operations.
 The level, Brimfell Mine, was driven for 330 ft. but never reached workable ore and was abandoned in 1933.

 Oscar then opened up a small underground slate quarry in the Horse Crag level at Tilberthwaite and it is here that Arthur Ransome readers meet Willie Shaw, thinly disguised as 'Slater Bob'.